 We believe that the Ultra-Sile Range of Silage Additives is second to none

-Ultra-Sile silage additives have been developed by Richard Webster through a process of ongoing development over 10 years to treat silages under the conditions found today on local farms in the UK.
+Ultra-Sile silage additives have been developed by Richard Webster through a process of ongoing development over more than 15 years to treat silages under the conditions found today on local farms in the UK.
 If there has been scope to improve a product or to offer a better product to meet the needs of a particular situation we have done so.

 A good example of this is with our high dry matter products.
 As silages in the UK have become drier in recent years and more farms have had clamps open during the summer aerobic stability has become a big issue.
 Many of the products already on the market were in our view unsuitable homo-lactic products or inadequately specified.